A label I’ve set up to accompany this blog.

 Christine X ‘Camden’ Remix

 Sean Johnson / Hardway Bros – ‘Despite her original version of ’Camden’clocking in at a very pacey 140 bpm and the confusing nature of her folky DADGAD tunings, I think I have delivered something which maintains the spirit of the original but satisfies the needs of the dancefloor.’

-I’m very psyched to be releasing this.
-The animation has been done by Matthew Whitmore, who I first came across when he won the 2019 White Elephant Film Festival.
+This wonderful animation for ‘Joy’ has been done by Matthew Whitmore, who I first came across when he won the 2019 White Elephant Film Festival.